masakikuchi/masakikuchi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an incoming PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at [Washington University in St. Louis](https://wustl.edu/).
+I am aß PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at [Washington University in St. Louis](https://wustl.edu/).
 I was previously a Research Fellow for [Japan Society for the Promotion of Science](https://www.jsps.go.jp/english/e-pd/index.html).

 My research interests cover the links between international politics and identity, International Relations, and Political Psychology. <!---My work is forthcoming at *Journal of Peace Research*.--->